Our Quality

 Refrigerating and handling our eggs properly is so important when it comes to food safety and quality that we have a fleet of more than 65 refrigerated trucks that transport Sauder’s eggs.
 We own every vehicle in our delivery fleet so that we can maintain control of each truck’s temperature.
 A Sauder employee who knows how to handle our products the right way operates each of our delivery trucks.

-We also print the use by date on every Sauder Branded egg carton so consumers know when they pick up a carton of eggs they are getting fresh quality eggs in every Sauder branded traditional egg carton (White Eggs only)
+We also print the use by date on every Sauder Branded egg carton so consumers know when they pick up a carton of eggs they are getting fresh quality eggs in every Sauder branded egg carton.

 How eggs are processed plays a significant role in their lasting quality, freshness, wholesomeness and safety.
 We use the latest egg-handling technology to ensure our eggs are high-quality and safe.
 To ensure our eggs are still fresh and wholesome when they make it to your table, we process our eggs quickly, but we never skip a step in our overall process.